Particl-Community/academy/in-depth/indepth_voting.rst

 Particl's model in a nutshell
 =============================

 The Particl project is all about decentralization, security, privacy, and personal freedom.
-That's why its governance follows a term:`decentralized <Decentralized>`, fair, and genuinely democratic model.
+That's why its governance follows a :term:`decentralized <Decentralized>`, fair, and genuinely democratic model.

 Indeed, anyone from the Particl community can publish proposals on the CCS platform.
 Each proposal has to first go through a discussion phase, after which it gets moved to a voting phase.
 That's when the rest of the community can vote to either approve or reject the proposal using their staking power.